d3kryption/narrative-documentation/docs/inventory/looting/trading.md

 Set up the [looting functionality here](./index.md).

-Then you can set the IsVendor property and the trading currenty on the [Inventory Component](../inventory-component/index.md#properties)
+Then you can set the IsVendor property and the trading currently on the [Inventory Component](../inventory-component/index.md#properties)

 ![npc-trading.png](/img/pro/inventory/npc-trading.png)